 Why Emergency Airlifts Are Deployed

-Emergency airlifts are typically used when time is critical, especially for rural regions like Orangeburg County or Calhoun County, where trauma centers such as the Medical University of South Carolina are not nearby.
-In this case, the man’s injuries necessitated immediate care at Prisma Health Richland, one of the most advanced facilities in the region.
+Emergency teams use airlifts when time becomes critical.
+This need increases in rural areas like Orangeburg County and Calhoun County.
+Trauma centers such as the Medical University of South Carolina are not always nearby.
+In this case, doctors required immediate care at Prisma Health Richland.
+It remains one of the most advanced facilities in the region.
+Helicopter transport by the South Carolina Highway Patrol and EMS teams shows the severity of the injuries.

 Coroner Involvement and Investigation